 I have documented my experience running the Pine To Palm 100 Mile Endurance run in two parts – one with stats and facts, and one as a narrative that allows me to grab the memories bouncing around in my head and pin them down while they’re still fresh, before they inevitably drift away on the currents of time: a dense, chewy story with feelings, ideas, observations, inspirations and lessons that will probably put more than a few people to sleep; a sleep aid (Bonus – without the groggy after-effect!).
 I also have a need to express myself with words, in hopes that one day my daughter will read about my adventures and better understand what this whole running thing means to me.
 And maybe there is something here for anyone interested at all in running long.

 Before the race, I estimated 28 hours to finish.
 Not by way of calculating pace or effort or by experience of another hundred compared to this course profile, which offers a combined ascent of over 20,000 feet, but by intuition; this was my first hundred.
-I vowed to stick to a very calm 16 minute average pace during the first 15 miles and +/- 5000/5000 feet, and I really think that allowed me to finish in much better shape than I first estimated; my goal was to just finish.
+I vowed to stick to a very calm 16 minute average pace during the first 15 miles and +/- 5000/5000 feet, which I think allowed me to finish in much better shape than I first estimated; my goal was to just finish.
 Nutrition was spot-on for the first 45 miles, despite some stomach issues – that I did not lose it around mile 48 was a real victory for me.
-I was able to keep the sugar and caffeine to a minimum, at least through mid-point, consuming only 2 gels in the first 20 miles, which allowed me to have more in the tank late in the race.
+I was able to keep the sugar and caffeine to a minimum, at least to mid-point, consuming only 2 gels in the first 20 miles, which allowed me to have more in the tank late in the race, relying, I think, more on fat.
 I planned to start caffeine at mile 80, and wound up dipping into that well at Hanley Gap, 50 miles.
-Obstacles, both mental and physical: Nausea, yellow jackets, a wrong turn after mile 66 where I opted for the 102 mile course, tendinitis, blisters and gear SNAFUs that distracted me, including a stretched-out HRM strap that sometimes stays put but which didn’t, and a watch that recorded nearly all my distance and gain/loss, but with a lost GPS at mile 56 that robbed me of recording my pace and reflecting more definitively on my finish after conquering the worst obstacle (mental): I really thought I had macerated and torn open my left foot by mile 94, until I instinctually made the decision to push past the potential damage and just run the last 2 miles into the finish, a completely unconscious act and mind blowing for me; I was able to deal with real pain on my own terms after letting it initially take control.
+Obstacles, both mental and physical: Nausea, yellow jackets, a wrong turn after mile 66 where I opted for the 102 mile course, tendinitis, blisters and gear SNAFUs that distracted me, including a stretched-out HRM strap that sometimes stays put but which didn’t, and a watch that recorded nearly all my distance and gain/loss, but with a lost GPS at mile 56 that robbed me of recording my pace and reflecting more definitively on my finish after conquering the worst obstacle (mental): I really thought I had macerated and torn open my left foot by mile 94, until I instinctively made the decision to push past the potential damage and just run the last 2 miles into the finish, a completely unconscious act and mind blowing for me; I was able to deal with real pain on my own terms after letting it initially take control.

 For whatever reason, I feel the heat and elevation did not bother me like I anticipated, which I attribute to luck; we do live at sea level, and in the fog a lot of the year.
 I know it was a little cooler than last year, and when you’re at elevation at P2P, it’s never for very long and manageable.